isutharsahil/Python/Practice 100/100-py-problems.md

 # Python Practice Problems

 1. User will input (3 ages).
-Find the oldest one.
+Find the oldest one. [ok]
-2. Write a program that will convert Celsius value to Fahrenheit.
+2. Write a program that will convert Celsius value to Fahrenheit. [ok]
 3. User will input (2 numbers).
-Write a program to swap the numbers.
+Write a program to swap the numbers. [ok]
-4. Write a program that will give you the sum of 3 digits.
+4. Write a program that will give you the sum of 3 digits. [ok]
 5. Write a program that will reverse a four-digit number.
-Also check whether the reverse is true.
+Also check whether the reverse is true. [ok]
-6. Write a program that will tell whether the number entered by the user is odd or even.
+6. Write a program that will tell whether the number entered by the user is odd or even.'[ok]
-7. Write a program that will tell whether the given year is a leap year or not.
+7. Write a program that will tell whether the given year is a leap year or not.[ok]
-8. Write a program to find the Euclidean distance between two coordinates.
+8. Write a program to find the Euclidean distance between two coordinates.[ok]
-9. Write a program that takes user input of three angles and will find out whether it can form a triangle or not.
+9. Write a program that takes user input of three angles and will find out whether it can form a triangle or not.[ok]
-10. Write a program that will take user input of cost price and selling price and determine whether it's a loss or a profit.
+10. Write a program that will take user input of cost price and selling price and determine whether it's a loss or a profit.[ok]
-11. Write a program to find the simple interest when the value of principle, rate of interest and time period is given.
+11. Write a program to find the simple interest when the value of principle, rate of interest and time period is given.[ok]
 12. Write a program to find the volume of a cylinder.
-Also find the cost when the cost of 1 litre milk is 40 Rs.
+Also find the cost when the cost of 1 litre milk is 40 Rs.[ok]
-13. Write a program that will tell whether the given number is divisible by 3 & 6.
+13. Write a program that will tell whether the given number is divisible by 3 & 6.[ok]
 14. Solve: Angle between hour and minute hand (GFG).
 15. Solve: Overlapping rectangles (GFG).
 16. Write a program that will determine weather when the value of